 This course is a study of the nature of society and the sources of group life, culture and social conflict.
 Topics include institutions, social change, processes, and problems.
-(This course is offered on campus and may be offered via television.)
 (3 Lec.)

 (SOC) 102 Social Problems (3)

 This course is a sociological study of social problems which typically include: crime, poverty, minorities, deviance, population, and health care.
 Specific topics may vary from semester to semester to address contemporary concerns.
 (3 Lec.)